 Paraphrase Using a Positive Spin

 You can also paraphrase if you don’t know the answer or didn’t understand the question.
-This will buy you time to get the answer organized in your head.
-And usually, after hearing his question reworded, the speaker will then provide you with more (necessary) information.
-This will provide you with more clarity.
+This will buy you time to get your answer organized in your head.
+And usually, after hearing his question reworded, the speaker will then provide you with more (necessary) information, providing you with more clarity.

 “Wow.
 You’ve really done your research.
 How did you come up with that?”
 (Something like that.)
 Most people love to talk about themselves.
 Be aware of what motivates people and use it to the conversation’s advantage. 🙂

 It doesn’t hurt you at all to compliment someone.
-The kinder your speech to others the more you’ll be appreciated.
+The kinder your speech to others, the more they’ll appreciate you.

 Keep your body language open.
 Open your arms and keep your chest facing the questioner.
-This keeps you in control of yourself, your speech & other people.
+Open body language maintains your control of yourself, your speech & other people.